Women's, Gender, and Sexuality Studies (WGS) - Courses

 Women, Poverty and Public Policy

 The course analyzes the historical underpinnings to the creation and evolution of welfare with special attention paid to the ways gender, race, and class oppression have shaped welfare in the past and today.
 Wage differentials, occupational segregation, unpaid work, and gender violence are discussed in relation to the construction of poverty.
 How poverty affects the lives of poor women and their children also is be explored.
 Current welfare policy will be analyzed and suggestions for reform based on current research is developed by the class.
-Prerequisite: One of the following: WGS 100, WGS 130, POL 205, PSY 318, EFN 205.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, POL 205, PSY 318, or EDS 206.
 Offered Alternate Years.

 SOC/WGS 375 Cr.3

 Examines the social construction of sexual orientation and its meaning for women and women's equality.
 The course draws on a range of sources, including scientific research, history, literature, psychological theory, and popular culture.
-Prerequisite: WGS 100 or WGS 130 or EFN 205.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, EDS 206.
 (Cross-listed with SOC/WGS; may only earn credit in one department.)
 Offered Occasionally.

 Internship in Women's Studies

-The internship is an academically relevant field experience for minors in women's studies which combine women's studies scholarship with practical experience.
+The internship is an academically relevant field experience for majors and minors in women's studies which combine women's studies scholarship with practical experience.
 The field experience will be supervised by the women's studies staff.
 A maximum of three credits will be counted toward the minor.
-Repeatable for credit - maximum six.
-Prerequisite: junior standing; six credits of WGS courses; minimum 2.50 cumulative GPA.
+Repeatable for credit - maximum nine.
+Prerequisite: six credits of WGS courses; WGS major or minor.
 Offered Fall, Winter, Spring, Summer.

 WGS 499 Cr.3